popbr/data-integration/README.md

 - MySQL Server 8.0
 - mySQL Workbench 8.0

-For a full list of dependencies, please look at the [POM.xml](Project/Database-IO/pom.xml) file.
+For a full list of dependencies, please have a look at the [POM.xml](Project/Database-IO/pom.xml) file.